 Guardian Intensive Outpatient Program offers several holistic therapies including breathwork, equine therapy, and yoga in order to facilitate recovery and healing of the mind, body and spirit.
-Holistic means interconnected and whole, and holistic medicine is characterized by the fact that it doesn’t merely address symptoms, it digs deeper to address the underlying problems.
-It treats the whole person, not only a physical or mental issue, but a spiritual, emotional, whole person approach.
+“Holistic” means interconnected and whole, and holistic therapy is a form of healing its consideration of the whole person, addressing underlying causes instead of merely treating symptoms.

-At Guardian, we strongly believe in this practice of holistic therapy.
-Drug and alcohol use are symptoms of addiction.
-While addressing practical aspects of addiction are important, effective treatment must address the whole person if true healing and recovery are to take place.
+At Guardian, we strongly believe in holistic therapy.
+Drug and alcohol use are just symptoms of addiction.
+While addressing practical aspects of addiction are important, effective treatment must address the whole person if true healing and recovery are to take place – mentally, physically and spiritually.
 This is why therapeutic activities such as yoga practice are so important.

 What Is Yoga Practice And Why Is It Important?

 Yoga isn’t just a great way to get in shape.
-Yoga is a practice that has stood the test of time.
+Yoga is a spiritual, healing art that has stood the test of time.
 It was developed over two thousand years ago in the far east and slowly made its way to the west.
-It is a spiritual, healing art that transforms the body, mind and spirit.

 Regular yoga practice is shown to increase flexibility and strength, improve posture and relieve aches and pains.
 It also reduces stress levels and promotes healthy sleep patterns.
 It reduces stress and lowers blood pressure.
 Other areas of physical benefit include the digestive system and immune system.
 In addition to all of that, yoga just feels good.